Georgia Cost of Living 2025: What Homebuyers Should Know

 2. Which expenses impact Georgia cost of living the most?

 Housing, utilities, transportation, and childcare make up the largest share of household spending.
-Rent and home prices are rising fastest, especially near Atlanta.
+Recent reports indicate rent and home prices have increased in several metro areas, particularly near Atlanta.

 3. Are some Georgia cities much cheaper than others?